nactio/nact/README.md

 To complete this example, we need to shutdown our system.
 We can do this by calling `stop(system)`

 > Note: Stateless actors can service multiple requests at the same time.
-Statelessness means that the actor
-> does not have to cater for concurrency issues.
+Statelessness means that such actors do not have to cater for concurrency issues.

 ## Stateful Actors
 [![Remix on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/remix/nact-stateful-greeter)